Core-periphery structure in networks: a statistical exposition: Introduction

-The topic of this review is another meso-scale feature that is less developed than community structure but also often arises in real-world networks: {\it core-periphery} (CP) structure \citep{BORGATTI2000, Csermely2013}.
-This structure breaks the networks into two parts, a {\it core} and a {\it periphery}.
-The core nodes are densely connected to each other and to periphery nodes whereas periphery nodes are sparsely connected to each other.
-Notice that this differs from community structure which has a low edge density between communities and high within whereas CP structure has high edge density within one group and between groups but low edge density in the second group.
+Studying the CP structure of a network can be important for understanding individual nodes as well.
+Nodes in the core are likely more ``influential" to the network in some sense.
+For example, in a power grid network, core power plants are more vital to the health of the grid than those in the periphery \citep[e.g.,][]{yang2021optimizing}.
+If a core power plant stops being operational due to a storm or a nefarious actor, the consequences on the power grid are much greater than if a peripheral plant went offline.
+Additionally, nodes on the boundary between the core and periphery may play a unique, mediatory role between the two groups \citep{cattani2008}.
+Understanding the CP structure of a network helps the researcher determine which nodes are the most significant and worthy of further investigation.

+There are some key distinctions between a CP structure and community structure.
+Community structure implies low edge density between communities and high edge density within communities.
+In contrast, a CP structure implies two groups, typically one small group (core) and one large group (periphery), with high edge density within the first group, medium edge density between the two groups, and low edge density within the second group.
+Under community structure, all nodes prefer within-group connections over between-group connections.
+Under a CP structure, core nodes prefer within-group connections over between-group connections, but periphery nodes prefer between-group connections over within-group connections.
 Another fundamental difference between these two structures is that a network with communities can be broken down into separate, minimally interacting, self-contained sets of nodes.
-This is in contrast to CP structure where core nodes influence and interact with the entire network.
+This is in contrast to a CP structure where core nodes influence and interact with the entire network.
 In Figure \ref{fig:comm_cp}, we see how community structure is composed of two densely connected sets of nodes which have minimal edges between them.
-CP structure, alternatively, has a dense core (blue nodes) that is highly connected to the periphery (orange nodes) but has few intra-periphery edges.
+A CP structure, alternatively, has a dense core (blue nodes) that is highly connected to the periphery (orange nodes) but has few intra-periphery edges.
+It is also possible for a network to have multiple communities and/or CP structures.